CBD Effects on the Thyroid

 Posted on August 18th, 2020

 CBD has undoubtedly taken the mainstream market by storm – it is no longer a surprise entrant but a likely long-stay.
-CBD is a naturally occurring cannabinoid derived from the cannabis plant or industrial hemp plant.
+It’s a naturally occurring cannabinoid derived from cannabis, usually the industrial hemp plant variety.
 Unlike THC, another common cannabinoid present in the cannabis plant, CBD is a non-psychoactive compound that does not result in a ‘high‘ feeling.
 Thanks to the potential benefits and non-psychoactive properties of CBD, its products may be able to help symptoms of various conditions.
 But what about the effects of CBD on the thyroid?
-Let’s take a deeper look into what the thyroid is and how CBD may affect it.
+Let’s take a deeper look into the thyroid and CBD.

 What Is the Thyroid?